Wetherspoons worker investigated over staff discount on family meal gets payout

-Wetherspoons worker investigated over using staff discount for family meal gets £25,000 payout
+Wetherspoons worker investigated after using staff discount on family meal gets £25,000 payout

 Brandon Halstead faced gross misconduct hearing after using discount to save £19.17 on meals